Kay2dan/git_userProfile/README.md

 # git_userProfile

 First of all, apologies for the delay.
 This is very much still a WIP.
+I will be cleaning this up & making it more attractive over the next few days, if you would like to be updated with the final release, please let me know & I can have have the updated link sent for review.

 # To Test:
 - git clone https://github.com/Kay2dan/git_userProfile.git